 Preparation for IORT begins with comprehensive planning by your healthcare team.
 This includes detailed imaging studies to ascertain the exact location and size of the tumor.
 As part of your preparation, you might be asked to follow specific dietary guidelines.
 It's crucial to maintain a balanced diet; incorporating foods rich in vitamins, such as leafy greens, can aid in your body's readiness for surgery and recovery.
 Your team will also guide you through any medication adjustments and fasting requirements ahead of the procedure.

 On the day of your IORT procedure, you'll be admitted to the hospital.
-The surgery area is prepared, and general anesthesia is administered to ensure you're comfortable and pain-free throughout the process.
-Once the tumor is exposed, the IORT device is placed directly into the surgical site, allowing for the precise delivery of radiation.
+The surgery area is prepared, and general anaesthesia is administered to ensure you're comfortable and pain-free throughout the process.
+Once the tumour is exposed, the IORT device is placed directly into the surgical site, allowing for the precise delivery of radiation.
 This direct approach minimizes the impact on surrounding healthy tissues and organs.
 The duration of radiation exposure is meticulously calculated based on the tumor's characteristics, ensuring an optimal dose is delivered.

 Following the IORT, surgeons will complete any necessary steps in your cancer surgery before closing the surgical site.
 You'll then be moved to the recovery area.
-It's normal to feel groggy as the anesthesia wears off.
+It's normal to feel groggy as the anaesthesia wears off.
 The hospital staff will monitor your vital signs, pain levels, and any signs of complications closely.
-Recovery time can vary, but many patients appreciate the benefit of having combined the surgery and radiation therapy in one go, potentially reducing overall recovery time.
+Recovery time can vary, but many patients appreciate the benefit of having combined surgery and radiation therapy in one go, potentially reducing overall recovery time.

 Post-operative care is crucial for a smooth recovery.
 You will be given specific instructions regarding wound care, medication, and follow-up appointments.
 It's essential to keep the surgical area clean and monitor for any signs of infection.
 Nutrition continues to play a vital role during this phase; consuming a healthy, plant-based diet can support healing.
 In addition, your medical team might recommend mild physical activities to aid in your recovery and maintain overall health.

 Throughout the entire process, from pre-surgery preparation to post-operative recovery, it's important to maintain open communication with your healthcare team.
-Don't hesitate to ask questions or express any concernsit's vital for your peace of mind and recovery.
+Don't hesitate to ask questions or express any concerns vital for your peace of mind and recovery.
 Remember, the goal of IORT is to offer a potentially more effective, targeted treatment for cancer with a quicker recovery, helping you return to your daily life as soon as possible.

 Understanding the IORT procedure can help alleviate some of the anxiety associated with cancer treatment.
 By preparing yourself mentally and physically, following your healthcare team's recommendations, and focusing on your recovery, you're taking important steps towards your health and well-being.